Chart Color Schemes

 Health performance in Bellevue is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Bellevue faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Bellevue faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.

 Frequently Asked Questions - Health